mola/coding_guidelines/cxx/programming_guide.md

   <strong>This page is still work in progress.</strong>
 </div>

+### Compiler Issues

+Start with very strict warning settings from the beginning.
+Trying to raise the warning level after the project is underway can be painful.
+Also consider using the **treat warnings as errors** settings, at least for the CI/CD setup.

+- If your code has compiler warnings, something is most probably wrong.
+  - e.g. casting values incorrectly, having 'questionable' constructs
+- Compiler warnings can cover up legitimate errors in output and make dealing with a translation unit difficult.
+- Do not use compiler specific extensions like GCC extensions or `#pragma region`.
+- `#pragma clang diagnostic ignored "-Wshadow"` is ok behind compiler checks.
+- **Use every available and reasonable set of warning options and treat these compiler warnings like errors.**

+### Portable Code

+In almost all cases, it is possible and within reason to write completely portable code.
+If there are cases where it isn't possible to write portable code, isolate it behind a well defined and well documented interface.

+- Try to write your code **as portable as possible**.

 ### Think Immutable

 By default, every object in C++ is mutable, which means it could change anytime.